Cycling74/rnbo.oscquery.runner/README.md

 ### Building

-Build the runner.
+Build the runner with CMake.
 You may have to update the `RNBO_DIR` to reflect the path on your system.

+If you're on Mac OS using the bundled RNBO version, your `RNBO_DIR` should probably be:

+`/Applications/Max.app/Contents/Resources/C74/packages/RNBO/source/rnbo`

 ```
 mkdir build/